dvhb/dvhb-hybrid/README.rst

 Features
 --------

-- Define your database schema using Django models.
+- Defines your database schema using Django models.
-- Use Django migration to propagating changes you make to your models in your database schema.
+- Uses Django migration to propagating changes you make to your models in your database schema.
 - Uses powerful Django administration to manage your application data.
-- Allow easily creates a REST API based on aiohttp and aiohttp-apiset.
+- Allows easily creating a REST API based on aiohttp and aiohttp-apiset.
 - Mailer application.